Andrew-Eathan/discord-server-backup-tool/README.md

 # Backup structure:
+For the most part, table column names are the same as the properties of the discord.js API objects.
 A full backup has 5 SQL databases:

 ### backupinfo.db
-This contains info relevant to the backup process itself, such as backup settings, a list of guild channels, and a list of channels whose messages have been fully backed up.
+This contains info relevant to the state of the backup process itself, such as backup settings, a list of guild channels, a list of channels whose messages have been fully backed up, and a list of steps that have been completed in the backup.
+Without this file, you can't resume an unfinished backup.
 It has 3 tables:
 #### `backupinfo (key text, value text)`
 #### `finishedchannels (id text)`
 #### `channels (id text)`

 ### serverinfo.db
 This contains server information such as server settings, bans list, invites list, emojis list, and a list of channels and categories.
 It has 6 tables:
 #### `serverinfo (type text, data text)`
 #### `bans (id text, tag text, reason text)`
 #### `invites (code text, temporary integer, maxAge integer, uses integer, maxUses integer, inviterId text, createdTimestamp integer, expiresAt integer, url text)`